fhfuih/Course-Monitor-Web/README.md

 # Course Monitor Web

-This is the front-end UI for the WIP project [Course Monitor](https://github.com/ppfish45/Course-Monitor).
+This is the front-end UI for the project [Course Monitor](https://github.com/ppfish45/Course-Monitor).
+The backend and scraper are at this [ppfish's repo](https://github.com/ppfish45/Course-Monitor/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).